Welcome to the Marcy-Holmes Neighborhood

 - One of the Country’s Top 10 Eco-friendly Neighborhoods (Natural Home Magazine, 2007)

 Walkscore.com, a national organization dedicated to improving the walkability of urban neighborhoods, also ranked Marcy-Holmes “very walkable.”
 A 15-minute stroll via the beautiful Stone Arch Bridge takes you to the Guthrie Theater, MacPhail Center for the Arts and other downtown attractions.
-The 5th Street SE bike path leads straight into the heart of the University of Minnesota and Dinkytown, the vibrant commercial area that was home to young Bob Dylan.
+The 5th Street SE bike path leads straight into the heart of the University of Minnesota and Dinkytown, the vibrant commercial area that was home to a young Bob Dylan.
 The historic Pillsbury A-Mill is a stone’s throw to many conveniences in the St. Anthony Main retail, dining and cinema complex, as well as a nearby farmer’s market, full grocery store, fitness center and more.
-Stroll up 6th Avenue and you’ll find bronze sculptures of our most famous buildings, award-winning gardens, many beautiful homes and a vibrant mix of students, professionals, families, artists and entrepreneurs.
+Stroll up 6th Avenue SE and you’ll find bronze sculptures of our most famous buildings, award-winning gardens, many beautiful homes and a vibrant mix of students, professionals, families, artists and entrepreneurs.
 Whether you’re jogging along the Mississippi River, visiting an art gallery or dining in one of the local restaurants, the Marcy-Holmes neighborhood gives a new meaning to “city living.”
 Marcy-Holmes is east of the Mississippi and south of East Hennepin Avenue, which is why we’re called “Southeast” Minneapolis.
 Named for a politician (William L. Marcy) and a writer (Oliver Wendell Holmes), we’re proud to be a gateway to the University District, which includes Prospect Park, Southeast Como, West Bank-Cedar Riverside and the University of Minnesota.

 MHNA produced a video about living in the University District: